- Purchase the complete Expat Arrivals Montreal Guide (PDF)

 An island city with French charm, there is plenty to see and do in Montreal, especially for arts and culture lovers.
 Expats in Quebec's largest city will not be short of sights to see, museums to explore and music to appreciate.

 Montreal is multi-cultural and its people and cultural scene reflect the city's diversity.
-There is something on offer for everyone, including expats with children, because of its many beautiful parks and activities for kids.
+There is something on offer for everyone, including expats with children thanks to its many beautiful parks and activities for kids.
 The city also hosts numerous annual events.

 Parc Olympique, as it is known locally, was built for the 1976 Olympic Games.
 Expats can visit the park to see the various exhibitions, concerts and sporting events that are held there.